Phat0101/patrick/public/Patrick_Resume.md

 LLM, Linux, Ubuntu, XML, ReactJS, AngularJS, VueJS, C#, NextJS, Electron, ReactNative, EC2, Lambda
 **Methodologies:** Agile, Leadership, Sprint
 **Soft Skills:** Responsibility Analysis, Active Learning, Collaboration

+## Small Projects

+### Sudoku Solver
+Allows users to input a Sudoku puzzle either manually or by uploading an image or taking an image, and the program will solve it.